 How to Reduce Swelling and Promote Healing

 To reduce swelling after blepharoplasty and promote healing, apply cold compresses to the eye area for 10-20 minutes several times a day during the first week of recovery.
 Also, keep your head raised with pillows while sleeping.
-Your doctor might prescribe pain medication or suggest an over-the-counter medicine, which can also help with recovery.
+Dr. Vitenas might prescribe pain medication or suggest an over-the-counter medicine, which can also help with recovery.

 When to Expect Bruising to Subside